2009 Auto Club 500: Race recap

 Johnson edged ahead of Ku.
 Busch to the start-finish line for the lead after the restart.
 Blaney entered pit road with no power on lap 50.
 Lap 67, Johnson continued to lead laps; Scott Riggs headed to the garage, becoming the third driver to do so after Blaney and Nemechek; he returned to the track, 8 laps down, in 41st.
 Gordon led his first lap in the race on lap 78.
 Drivers Casey Mears, Jeff Burton, John Andretti, Logano, Scott Speed, and Jeremy Mayfield went a lap down when Gordon took the lead.
 Lap 85, second round of pitstops.
 Teammates Greg Biffle and Carl Edwards each led a lap during the round of pitstops.

 On lap 119, drivers began their third round of pitstops.
 Gordon remained the leader until Biffle's crew completed the pit stop quicker than Gordon's crew during the pitstop round; no pit road penalties were served.
 Biffle led an additional 13 laps until the yellow flag waved on lap 140 because of light rain; Michael Waltrip gets the 'lucky dog' free pass.
 Drivers entered pit road with Biffle in the lead.
 Kenseth gained three positions for the lead (4th to 1st), Biffle lost a position (1st to 2nd), Johnson lost two positions (4th to 6th), and Harvick gained two positions (12th to 10th) after completing their stops.
 Montoya stayed on the track and led a lap before he entered pit road.

 The field restarted with Kenseth in the lead, Biffle in 2nd, Gordon in third, Ku.
 Busch in 4th, and Johnson in 5th on lap 151.
 Teammates Johnson and Gordon battled for 2nd as Kenseth pulled away and led laps.
 David Ragan, who stood in 19th and was a lap down, reported an overheating engine on lap 161.
 Speed entered pit road reporting with no power before the fourth caution on lap 169, again due to rain.
 Vickers, in 18th place, got the lucky dog free pass.
 Hendrick Motorsports drivers Johnson, Martin, Earnhardt Jr. reported problems on the same lap.
 In the fourth round of pitstops, Johnson gained 3 positions (5th to 2nd), Gordon lost a position (2nd to 3rd), Biffle lost three positions (6th to 9th), Hamlin gained one position (8th to 7th), Edwards lost three positions (7th to 10th).
 Robby Gordon was too fast exiting pit road; Robby Gordon was served a drive through penalty.
 Stewart stayed out as did Montoya, Martin, Stremme, and Reutimann.
-After leading three laps, Stewart and others entered the pits handling over the lead to Mark Martin before Martin entered pit road.
+After leading three laps, Stewart and others entered the pits handing over the lead to Mark Martin before Martin entered pit road.